RegTrack: Simplicity Beneath Complexity in Robust Multi-Modal 3D Multi-Object Tracking: Introduction

 \section{Introduction}

-The growing prevalence of 3D sensors, such as LiDAR and RGB-D camera sensors, has led to the widespread adoption of 3D multi-object tracking (MOT) across diverse domains including autonomous driving, indoor robotics, and unmanned aerial vehicles.
-Unlike 2D MOT \cite{sort,deepsort,motr,motrv2,strongsort,p3aformer}, 3D MOT \cite{ab3dmot,centerpoint,CasTrack,polarmot,jrmot,jmodt,fantrack,mmmot} leverages 3D spatial information to enhance 3D understanding of the physical environment.

-Existing 3D MOT methods primarily fall into two categories: single-modal and multi-modal.
-The core of both paradigms lies in well-designed constraints that facilitate data association between detections and trajectories, ultimately yielding 3D trajectories.
+The growing prevalence of 3D sensors, such as LiDAR and RGB-D cameras, has driven the widespread adoption of 3D multi-object tracking (MOT) across diverse domains, including autonomous driving, indoor robotics, and unmanned aerial vehicles \cite{chen2024end,leotta2010vehicle,leibe2008coupled,xu2019dac}.
+3D MOT exploits 3D spatial information to enhance the understanding of the physical environment.
+Existing 3D MOT methods can be broadly categorized into single-modal and multi-modal types.
+The former relies on a single sensing modality, while the latter integrates information from multiple complementary sensors.
+Regardless of the paradigm, the core challenge lies in designing robust association metrics that match detections to trajectories, ultimately yielding robust 3D trajectories.

-Single-modal 3D MOT methods \cite{ab3dmot,centerpoint,CasTrack,polarmot} (see Fig. \ref{fig:pipeline} (a)) predominantly rely on customized geometric alignment metrics (C-GAMs), such as BEV Intersection over Union (BEV\_IoU) or Centroid Distance (CD), calculated by a customized geometric constraint (C-GC) module.
-However, to accommodate the varying speeds and sizes of different object categories across diverse scenarios, C-GC must adaptively select one or more suitable geometric alignment metrics and fine-tune association thresholds on a per-category and per-scene basis.
-Despite their effectiveness, these methods still suffer from robustness issues, including frequent identity switches and track fragmentation, particularly in challenging scenarios with crowding, occlusion, or high-speed motion.

-To bolster robustness, multi-modal 3D MOT methods \cite{jrmot,jmodt,fantrack,mmmot} (see Fig. \ref{fig:pipeline} (b)) integrate multi-modal representations from images and point clouds with C-GAMs, effectively mitigating incorrect associations, especially those close in position but distinct in appearance.
-Nevertheless, acquiring multi-modal representations is computationally demanding, typically involving cross-modal data pre-processing (including alignment, cropping, and resizing), representation encoding using image and text encoders, and multi-modal representation fusion using a fusion module.
-The complexity of such process, especially in challenging environments (e.g., crowded scenes), has hindered the widespread adoption of multi-modal methods, leading to a predominance of single-modal methods in recent years.

-Given the aforementioned challenges of both single- and multi-modal 3D MOT, we pose an intriguing question: \textit{ May a modality-specific encoder learn a unified representation encompassing information from both its native modality and other modalities during training?} Through this, multi-modal 3D MOT can be simplified to employ a modality-specific encoder during inference, bypassing pre-processing and encoding of other modalities and multi-modal fusion, fundamentally addressing the issue of low tracking efficiency.

-We introduce \textbf{\textit{YOLOO}}, a novel multi-modal 3D MOT solution that redefines the traditional multi-modal paradigm.
-As shown in Fig. \ref{fig:pipeline} (b), YOLOO concurrently learns from point clouds, images, and text cues during training, without requiring multi-modal fusion.
-Inference is solely reliant on point cloud data, resulting in efficient and robust performance.
-Thus, YOLOO attains cross-modal learning capabilities comparable to those exhibited by multi-modal large language models such as ChatGPT-4V and ImageBind \cite{imagebind}.